JAdraz/international-debt-statistics/README.md

 ## Introduction

-In this project, we are going to analyze international debt data collected by The World Bank.
+In this project, I am going to analyze international debt data collected by The World Bank.
 The dataset contains information about the amount of debt (in USD) owed by developing countries across several categories.

 [Back to Table of Content](#table-of-content)

 ## Goals

-We are going to find the answers to questions like:
+I am going to find the answers to questions like:

 1. **What is the total amount of debt that is owed by the countries listed in the dataset?**
 2. **Which country owns the maximum amount of debt and what does that amount look like?**